nicolascarva/nicolascarva/README.md

 I'm Nico Carvajal.
 I enjoy learning, building new stuff, and troubleshooting complex problems by breaking them down into, and understanding, the smallest possible details.

-- 🔭 I’m currently working on Data Engineering for Human Rights Forward - Blue Witness.
+- 🔭 I’m currently working on C6 Group Inventory Analysis (private repo).
 - 🌱 I’m currently learning: coding, gardening, evolution, complex systems.
-- 👯 I’m looking to collaborate on any project with the goal of improving education and social media.
+- 👯 I’m looking to collaborate on any project with the goal of improving education or social media, robots, or underwater autonomous vehicles.
 - [:books:]("#" ":books:") My favorite books are: Ship of Gold in the Deep Blue Sea, Surviving the Extremes, How to Fly a Horse.
 - 💬 Ask me about my fruit trees
 - 📫 How to reach me: https://www.linkedin.com/in/nico-carvajal/